Failover Manager Overview¶

 An EDB Postgres Failover Manager (EFM) cluster is comprised of Failover Manager processes that reside on the following hosts on a network:

-- A Master node - The Master node is the primary database server that is servicing database clients.
+A Primary node - The Primary node is the primary database server that is servicing database clients.

-- One or more Standby nodes - A Standby node is a streaming replication server associated with the Master node.
+One or more Standby nodes - A Standby node is a streaming replication server associated with the Primary node.

-- A Witness node - The Witness node confirms assertions of either the Master or a Standby in a failover scenario.
-A cluster does not need a dedicated witness node if the cluster contains three or more nodes; if you do not have a third cluster member that is a database host, you can add a dedicated Witness node.
+A Witness node - The Witness node confirms assertions of either the Primary or a Standby in a failover scenario.
+A cluster does not need a dedicated witness node if the cluster contains three or more nodes.
+If you do not have a third cluster member that is a database host, you can add a dedicated Witness node.
 A cluster may include more than one witness node.

 When a non-witness agent starts, it connects to the local database and checks the state of the database:

-- If the database is not in recovery, the agent assumes the role of master.
+If the database is not in recovery, the agent assumes the role of primary.

 JGroups provides technology that allows Failover Manager to create clusters whose member nodes can communicate with each other and detect node failures.